ashleigh7623/ashleigh.duffy/README.md

 ![PartialSnip_VIOCovRep_PBI](assets/img/vio1.PNG)

 - **Coverage Report**: A detailed report showing whether we have the necessary SKUs for VIO vehicles, including:
-  - A list of missing SKUs.
+  - A list of missing Parts with the related VIO.
-  - The percentage of available SKUs for each vehicle.
+  - The percentage of available SKUs for each vehicle/part.
-  - A breakdown of SKU availability by region or store.
+  - A breakdown of SKU availability by region and stocking location.